 A wide flood beam will be suited for close-range application where broad and even light is more advantageous, such as an indoor flight that requires sensors to see doorways and walls.

-Most drone lights are powered by either Lithium-Ion or LiPo batteries.
-Both of these are rechargeable and provide a respectable amount of runtime given their small size and weight.
+Most smaller drone lights are powered by rechargeable Lithium-Ion or LiPo batteries.
+These provide a respectable amount of runtime given their small size and weight.

 Lithium-Ion batteries are the most common battery type for drone lights.

 LiPo batteries have excellent power-to-weight and power-to-runtime ratios.
-The downside to LiPo batteries is that after a certain number of recharge cycles, they run out of charge power.
+The downside to LiPo batteries is that they have a finite number of recharge cycles.

-LiPo batteries will become unstable if they are not used for a long period of time.
+LiPo batteries can become unstable if they are not used for a long period of time.
 This instability can result in thermal flash and fire.
+This is more of a possibility with larger LiPo batteries used to power drones.

 Fixed Battery vs. Removable Battery vs. Wired Power